software-mansion/live-compositor/docs/pages/guides/view-transition.md

 ### Different interpolation functions

-All of the above examples were using default linear interpolation, but there are also few other modes available.
+All of the above examples use default linear interpolation, but there are also a few other modes available.

 <Tabs queryString="lang">